 While the top of the funnel is the widest (there are more people at the top of the funnel, after all), the middle of the funnel is often the deepest.
 That’s because the evaluation phase typically takes the longest to progress through, especially for B2B buyers.

 This is your chance to really build on your initial relationship, establish trust, and start to showcase what separates you from your competitors with a variety of content.
-Remember, however, that you don't want your content to read like advertisements — still focus on providing helpful information.
+Remember, however, that you don't want your content to read like advertisements — focus on providing helpful information.

-Comparison guides: Buyers have many different options, and they may not know which one is right for them.
+Buyers have many different options, and they may not know which one is right for them.
 Help set the record straight with a comparison guide that spells out the pros and cons of different approaches.

 Thread rolling manufacturer CJWinter dives into the differences between thread rolling and thread cutting in their guide.
-They explore each method's impact on costs, lead times and quality in order to help buyers choose the right tactic for their specific applications.
+They explore each method's impact on costs, lead times and quality to help buyers choose the right tactic for their specific applications.

-Case studies: One of the best ways to win new customers is to show how you've helped your existing ones.
+One of the best ways to win new customers is to show how you've helped your existing ones.
 A robust case study library highlighting your track record of success can be tremendously helpful in this regard.

 As buyers edge closer to the bottom of the funnel, they start formalizing the process for selecting a supplier.
 Help them define and optimize this process and guide them in the right direction with a step-by-step buying guide.

 For example, American Crane offers four buyer's guides to help prospective buyers of electric overhead cranes select the right equipment for them.
 These guides not only include information on different products, but also on best practices established by an industry trade group.

-Bottom Of Funnel Content Ideas
+Bottom Of Funnel Content Marketing Ideas

 This is it, it's your chance to close the deal and convert your leads into customers.
 It's OK to get a little more promotional, but still focus on the benefits you can provide to buyers.